 Heart Screenings Save Lives

-Cardiac calcium scoring is recommended for postmenopausal women and people who have:
+Cardiac calcium scoring is recommended for people who have risk factors such as:

 - Family history of heart disease